Rental Car Insurance: Do You Need It If You Have Auto Insurance?

 • Excludes luxury vehicles, exotic cars, and trucks in many policies

-• International rentals are frequently excluded entirely
+• International rentals are frequently excluded — especially in Mexico, Italy, Ireland, and beyond

 Liability-Only Policy Warning

 If you carry liability-only coverage on your personal vehicle, you have no collision or comprehensive protection — meaning any damage to the rental car itself would come directly out of your pocket.
 You'd only be covered for injuries or damage you cause to others.
+Learn more about full coverage car insurance to understand the difference.

 Trusted by Thousands